 Doctors can diagnose pituitary gland malfunction using several tests.
-Imaging tests, such as a computed tomography (CT) or magnetic resonance imaging (MRI), can show whether the pituitary has enlarged (for example, if a pituitary tumor Enlargement of the Pituitary Gland Enlargement of the pituitary gland is usually due to a tumor but may be due to bleeding into the gland or involvement by some other disease, such as tuberculosis or sarcoidosis.
+Imaging tests, most commonly magnetic resonance imaging (MRI), can show whether the pituitary has enlarged (for example, if a pituitary tumor Enlargement of the Pituitary Gland Enlargement of the pituitary gland is usually due to a tumor but may be due to bleeding into the gland or involvement by some other disease, such as tuberculosis or sarcoidosis.
 In some cases... read more is present) or shrunk (for example, in hypopituitarism Hypopituitarism Hypopituitarism is an underactive pituitary gland that results in deficiency of one or more pituitary hormones.
 Symptoms of hypopituitarism depend on what hormone is deficient and may include... read more ).
 Such tests can usually determine whether a tumor exists in the gland.

 Doctors can measure the levels of pituitary hormones, usually by a simple blood test.
 Doctors select which pituitary hormone levels they want to measure depending on the person's symptoms.
 Sometimes, levels of pituitary hormones are not easy to interpret because the levels vary greatly during the day and according to the body's needs.
 For these hormones, measuring a random blood sample does not provide useful information.